 Biologists are familiar with all kinds of 'UGs', e.g. the UG of aquatic life forms, with fins and streamlined bodies, of the volant life forms with wings and hollow bones, and of all other kinds of life forms, all of which are adapted to their habitat.
 They do not have to invoke a mysterious UG since they know for more than a century how these life forms have developed.
-UG linguists, however, completely eclipse the fact that the human language capacities rest on a developmental history of the partially recruited mental capacities55 (memory functions, pattern detection and analysis, etc.) and bodily organs (see articulation).
+UG linguists, however, completely eclipse the fact that the human language capacities rest on a developmental history of the partially recruiting of existing bodily organs (see articulation) and pre-linguistic computational capacities of the brain (see neuro-physiology of language processing).
 Crucially, the fact that grammars owe their present form and function to a multi-millennial history of cognitive evolution of human grammar systems has no relevance for UG theory.